emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 * BE32(x) is the big-endian encoding of 32-bit integer x
 * LE64(x) is the little-endian encoding of 64-bit integer x
 * V[x] is the 128-bit chunk at index x in array V; the first chunk has index 0
-* V[x:y] are the range of 128-bit chunks at indices x through y in array V
+* V[x:y] is the range of 128-bit chunks at indices x through y in array V

 # Galois Counter Mode with Strong Secure Tags (GCM-SST) {#GCM-SST}